ARTISTIC SWIMMING (SYNCHRO)

 No sports club can run without volunteer commitments.
 It takes the whole family to make the club work.

 Each year the specific requirements may vary, depending on revenue, but the Calgary Aquabelles does have a bingo and casino commitment.
-For the 2018-2019 season each family has to work 2 bingos, minimum, and a casino shift.
-Additional bingos are available for those who want to work.

 At each hosted competition Aquabelles parents are required to work volunteer shifts to help the meet run smoothly.
 These shifts can include hospitality suites, timing routines, calling out scores, or keeping swimmers sorted out.